x509cert/AzSecPodcast/transcripts/transcript8.md

 # Episode 8.
 Recorded August 5th, 2020 with Randy Johnson - Azure Network Isolation

+## Intro

-**Intro:** Welcome to the Azure Security podcast where we discuss topics relating to security, privacy, reliability and compliance on the Microsoft Cloud platform.
+Welcome to the Azure Security podcast where we discuss topics relating to security, privacy, reliability and compliance on the Microsoft Cloud platform.

+## Audio

 **Michael:** Hey, welcome to Episode #8.
 We have the gang here this week.
 We also have a special guest, Randy Campbell to talk to us about network isolation and private endpoints in Azure.
 But before that let's go to the news.
 Sarah, what we got?